Music

-Sometimes, the number of people interested in a show outweighs the number of tickets available, meaning that not everyone who submits a request is guaranteed tickets.
-In these instances, the Event Organizer determines how the tickets are distributed.
-If your request can’t be fulfilled, your card will not be charged.
+Sometimes, the number of fans interested in a show outweighs the number of tickets available, meaning not everyone who submits a request is guaranteed tickets.
+In these instances, the artist’s team determines how the tickets are distributed.
+If your request can’t be fulfilled, your card won’t be charged.

-If you’re submitting requests for multiple shows, you’re committing to purchase all the tickets you’ve selected.
-This means that if you request two tickets for five different dates, it’s possible to be confirmed for all five shows and get charged for 10 tickets.
+If you’re requesting tickets for multiple shows, you’re committing to purchase all the tickets you’ve requested.
+This means that if you request two tickets for five different dates, it’s possible your tickets will be fulfilled for all five shows and you’ll get charged for 10 tickets.

-2. Enter your payment details to complete your request.
-You won’t be charged unless your request can be fulfilled.
+- Enter your payment details to complete your request.
+We’ll send you a summary email confirming your request was submitted.

-3. If your request is fulfilled, your card will be charged and we’ll email you a confirmation with instructions on how to claim your tickets.
+If your request can be fulfilled, your card will be charged and we’ll send you a second email once the tickets are in your Ticketmaster account.

 FAQs

-We’ll send you a summary email that details the show(s) and ticket(s) you’ve requested.
+After you request tickets, we’ll send you a summary email that details the show(s) and ticket(s) you’ve requested.
 Your card won’t be charged at this time.
-After the registration period has closed, you’ll get an email letting you know if your request has been fulfilled.
-If confirmed, your card will be charged, and you’ll receive instructions on how to claim your tickets so they appear in your Ticketmaster account.
-All sales are final and refunds will not be available.
+After the request window has closed, you’ll get an email confirming if any of your requested tickets have been fulfilled.
+If fulfilled, your card will be charged, and you’ll receive an email once the tickets are available in your Ticketmaster account.
+All sales are final, and refunds will not be available.

 Can I request tickets for more than one show?